PATRONAS/opuxl/README.md

 When you start your Excel with the plugin activated, it will try to create a socket connection to 127.0.0.1:61379 and send a "Initialize" request to fetch all available methods.
 The response will contain the methods and they will be registered in the Excel Sheet.
 A method invocation will trigger a stateless request/response connection between the Addin and the "Socket Server".

 **Check out the Java Demo** which creates a Server Socket and published methods which have a specific annotation.

-(Watch out: Currently all responses from the server socket should be a matrix, eg: Object[][], which is directly printed into the Excel sheet)
+The result of a Opuxl Function should always be a OpuxlMatrix.
+In the OpuxlMatrix you can specify matrix headers and the matrix data (list of lists => list of rows).

 ## How to connect the demo Java server with your Excel sheet